fireblocks/tezos_staking_sdk/README.md

 **Prerequisites:**

-1. Enable RAW signing feature by contacting Fireblocks's support team
+1. Enable RAW signing feature by contacting Fireblocks' support team

 2. Set transaction authorization policy rule that governs the RAW signing operation, the policy should include the following parameters: